KenTamminga

 D. Suzuki, 2008

-on inclusivity and our mutual humanity
+on diversity and our mutual humanity

 A garden's beauty never lies in one flower.